oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 #### Balance

 Called periodically.
 Each cluster may use a single balancing logic at any given time. oVirt's load balance supports built in VM balancing.

 Signature

-         `<VM, Hosts>` balance(Host[], properties)
+         `<VM, Host[]>` balance(Host[], properties)

 *   Input: Hosts, properties (initial host list, custom properties map).
-*   Output: VM, hosts (a VM to migrate, balance over utilized hosts).
+*   Output: VM, hosts (a VM to migrate, filtered hosts (non-over utilized hosts)).
 *   Perform single balancing policy logic- replaces a manual selection of scheduled VM.
-*   Select a VM to migrate based on balance logic.
+*   Select a VM to migrate based on balance logic, later the engine will try to migrate on one of the hosts returned by balance.
-*   For the returned VM, a migration command will be invoked, which ultimately triggers a schedule call (see schedule), the initial schedule hosts list will exclude the balance over utilized hosts list (to prevent redundant migration to other over utilized hosts).
+*   For the returned VM, a migration command will be invoked, which ultimately triggers a schedule call (see schedule), the initial schedule hosts list will be the balance non-over utilized hosts list (to prevent redundant migration to other over utilized hosts).
 *   A user may provide a filter and/or a cost function.
 We strongly advice on making sure the selected balancing policy is aligned with the filters and cost functions lists.
 A cost function is a good way to correlate the logic.
-A filter may be used if filtering under-utilized hosts is needed in scheduling process.
+A filter may be used if filtering out over-utilized hosts is needed in scheduling process.

 For example: for power saving policy, a CPU load cost-function is needed.

 *   Performance/implementation open-issue: split balance into 2 methods:

-Host BalanceHosts(Host[], properties) <VM, Hosts> BalanceVM(VM[], properties) Currently the user is responsible to fetch the relevant VM.
+Host BalanceHosts(Host[], properties) <VM, Host[]> BalanceVM(VM[], properties) Currently the user is responsible to fetch the relevant VMs.
 Code sample:

          balance(hosts[], vms[], properties) {
              max_host = max(hosts, key=lambda host: host['usage_mem_percent']))